Skip to content

 PMID: 26873478

-This page provides educational information about systemic treatments for Sjögren's syndrome.
+This page provides educational information about systemic treatments for Sjögren's disease.
 Always consult your rheumatologist to discuss whether immunosuppressants are appropriate for your specific symptoms and disease activity.

-Get notified when new research about Primary Sjögren's Syndrome is published.
+Get notified when new evidence is published on Primary Sjögren's Disease.